Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Make sure to watch the video for detailed directions on how to make the Grinch glitter decor.

 Oh, how I adore you Mr. Grinch!

 I love how Mr. Grinch stands out on my new tray.
 Ok, so I’m a little obsessed with buffalo plaid decor!
-If you are too, make sure to check out how to paint buffalo plaid on wood, how to make stockings, and DIY pillow tutorials.

 If you know how to knit, make a cute red and white striped scarf instead of using ribbon!

 The Santa hat is from a headband I purchased at the 99 Cent Store.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.